Taken in part from my forthcoming artist’s book:

 Well, one photog did help me…Les Krims.
 So, let me give Les my thanks and acknowledge he was not too high and mighty to help someone clueless on the subject.

-Most likely this is the world record for placing the largest amount of prints in the shortest amount of time with the most institutions.
+Most likely placing 6000 prints with 91 institutions in 1-1/2 years is the world record for placing the largest amount of prints in the shortest amount of time with the most institutions.
 But, I didn’t set out to break records, my goal with museum placements was simply to put my photography to work as well as archive it.
 A photograph is not of much use unless it can be used for its intended purpose.

 If you know anything about museum placements you know completing 91 institutional placements in 1-1/2 years is a lot of work.
 I failed much, much more than I succeeded in my work.
 If rejection is debilitating to you, you may want to pick a different field to work in than museums placements.
 But, if you can handle the rejection, museum placements can be a very gratifying area for the artist to work in.